 A key component to getting PLG right, however, is getting onboarding right.
 Doing so will help you deliver stellar product experiences, and this should be an actual end-goal for every department, regardless of the work they do.

-Useful tools such as UserGuiding can help you disseminate the onboarding team’s DNA across all the departments of the company.
+Useful user onboarding software such as UserGuiding can help you disseminate the onboarding team’s DNA across all the departments of the company.
 This is important because product management teams that oversee onboarding, delivery, and the establishment of feedback loops with all customer-facing teams are in the best position to determine the direction your product should take, which will, in turn, determine the trajectory of your PLG initiative.

 Onboarding must seamlessly educate users and should feel like an extension of the product itself.
 Also, when it comes to iteratively improve your product, approaches such as user mapping, customer feedback, and experimentation will only work if your teams are trained to use such insights and implement them the right way to increase the value or reduce/remove bottlenecks and customer pain-points as part of your approach to product design.